 The Summer Food Service Program (SFSP) is a federally-funded program that provides free, nutritious meals to children age 18 or younger living in low-income areas, or pockets of poverty during the summer months when school is not in session.
 The SFSP can be sponsored by public or private nonprofit schools, or school districts; public or private nonprofit organizations, day or residential summer camps; local government agencies or tribal organizations.
 Summer feeding sites can be located in schools, public housing centers, playgrounds, camps, parks, churches, rec centers, and many other facilities as long as the site meets the SFSP eligibility criteria.

 Sponsors are reimbursed for the number of meals served to each eligible child multiplied by the appropriate reimbursement rate.
 The SFSP has higher reimbursement rates than any other Child Nutrition Program, yet it is one of the most under-utilized federal assistance programs.
-In Alaska, nearly 51,000 eligible children received free or reduced-price school meals during FY12, and only about 12,000 children participated in the SFSP.
+In Alaska, nearly 36,000 eligible children received free or reduced-price school meals during FY13, and only about 4,000 children participated in SFSP.
 The SFSP is the key to helping fill the hunger gap for children who receive free and reduced-price meals during the regular school year.

 - Everyone Wins with Summer Food - pdf